hlud6646/game-logic/README.md

 **64**

-Ramble from today (6/3/21)

-Try to collect a heap of actions (ask around) and then try to abstract.

-Since players alternate moving first in a match of 6 games, they can have different actions.
-(Think fox and the hounds).
-This means that the inital board doesn't actually have to be that symmetrical.
-Left right symmetry will still be an aesthetic plus though.
-On this note, gotta figure out the scoring.
-Probs need to wait till the end of the match and then call the winner, and calculate elo delta based on score.

-Triggers/callbacks to make things happen.
-E.g.
-Action: Move a token to another square.
-Callback: If the destination already contains a token, delete it.
-In other words, 'take a piece.'
-Another example, steering towards Conway's GOL might be 'If a monkey is placed next to an elephant, it dies.'
-Probabaly these cutesy things (elephants can stomp on monkeys) should be built in.
-Amoebas can mess with any other animal.
-Rats can escape anything except amoebas.
-Elephants can stomp rats.
-Nothing but an amoeba can even see an amoeba.

 ## Introduction / Concept.
 A two player game, where the board layout and rules are randomly generated.
 The game functions like online chess, with players taking turns to make a